-- Start by eating 3 meals and 2-3 snacks. - Set an alarm to remind you to eat if you are not experiencing regular hunger cues, or have a hard time remembering to eat. - Include energy dense foods such as: nuts and nut butters, dried fruits, cheese, granola bars, and avocadoes. - Try nutrition supplement drinks like Ensure Plus, Boost Plus, Equate Plus (Walmart brand), Carnation Instant Breakfast or regular milkshakes. - Make sure to eat protein with each meal and snack.
-Foods high in protein include eggs, milk, yogurt, cheese, meat, poultry, fish, dried peas and beans, nuts, and nut butters. - Add gravy, cream sauces or cheese sauces to meats or vegetables. - Add oils or butter to cooked vegetables, grains, or protein. - Use whole or 2% milk in place of water or skim milk in drinks, snacks, and in cooking. - Use regular fat condiments like mayonnaise, sour cream, and salad dressings in foods.
+- Start by eating 3 meals and 2-3 snacks per day. - Set an alarm to remind you to eat if you are not experiencing regular hunger cues or have a hard time remembering to eat. - Include energy dense foods such as: nuts and nut butters, dried fruits, cheese, granola bars, and avocados. - Try nutrition supplement drinks like Ensure Plus, Boost Plus, Equate Plus (Walmart brand), Carnation Instant Breakfast or regular milkshakes. - Try to include a protein-rich food with each meal and snack.
+Foods high in protein include: eggs, milk, yogurt, cheese, meat, poultry, fish, dried peas and beans, nuts, and nut butters. - Add gravy, cream sauces or cheese sauces to meats or vegetables. - Add oils or butter to cooked vegetables, grains, or meats. - Use whole or 2% milk in place of water or skim milk in drinks, snacks, and in cooking. - Use full fat condiments like mayonnaise, sour cream, and salad dressings in foods.

-In addition to a loss of appetite, it is common to experience nausea and vomiting after a traumatic injury.
+In addition to a loss of appetite, it is common to experience nausea and vomiting after a brain injury.
 If these feelings are present, try these suggestions:

-- Eat dry food in the morning, such as toast or crackers. - Avoid taking medications on an empty stomach unless instructed to by your doctor/pharmacist/nurse. - Avoid hot foods or foods with significant smells/odors if you are sensitive to the smell of foods.

-- Eat frequent smaller meals and snacks every 2-3 hours. - Sit up for at least 30 minutes after eating. - Eat slowly. - Take sips of cold clear drinks like water, fruit juice, or sports drinks throughout the day. - Stay on top of your bowel regimen to avoid constipation, which can worsen nausea. - Avoid gas-forming foods like onions, cabbage, broccoli or dried beans.
+- Try eating dry foods, such as toast or crackers. - Avoid taking medications on an empty stomach unless instructed to by your doctor/pharmacist/nurse. - Avoid hot foods or foods with significant smells/odors if you are sensitive to the smell of foods. - Eat frequent smaller meals and snacks every 2-3 hours. - Sit up for at least 30 minutes after eating. - Eat slowly. - Take sips of cold clear drinks like water, fruit juice, or sports drinks throughout the day. - Stay on top of your bowel regimen to avoid constipation, which can worsen nausea. - Avoid gas-forming foods like onions, cabbage, broccoli or dried beans.